 ADRs are a form of equity security that was created specifically to simplify foreign investing for American investors.
 An ADR is issued by an American bank or broker.
 It represents one or more shares of foreign-company stock held by that bank in the home stock market of the foreign company.
 The ratio of foreign shares to one ADR will vary from company to company, but each ADR for any one company will represent the same number of shares.
 ADRs may be listed on a major exchange such as the New York Stock Exchange or may be traded over the counter (OTC).
 Those that are listed can be traded, settled, and held as if they were ordinary shares of U.S.-based companies.

 In addition to ADRs, Global Depositary Receipts (GDRs) give issuers exposure to the global markets outside their home market.
-GDRs are offered to investors in two or more markets and are most commonly used to raise capital in Europe and the United States.
+GDRs are offered to investors in 2 or more markets and are most commonly used to raise capital in Europe and the United States.
 Both ADRs and GDRs are usually denominated in U.S. dollars, but may also be denominated in euros.

 Taxing and reporting